goldfiction/gqnpminstall/README.md

 and if the module is not npm installed, it will be npm installed automatically.
 By using this module, you do not need to generate package.json while all the modules will be automatically installed in the first run-time start.

+To find out how to use this module, look inside test/ folder.
+The tests are using this module according to intended usage.
 ```